ebi-jdispatcher/webservice-clients/vb.net/EBIWS2_VB/README.txt

 Notes
 -----

-Mono:
+A. Issues observed in Mono environments.

 1. Mono 2.4 (Ubuntu 10.04 LTS) fails to generate stubs ("Web References") using wsdl.exe or wsdl2.exe with a error relating to WS-I Basic Profile check R2305.
-This issue has been reported as a Mono bug, see: https://bugzilla.novell.com/show_bug.cgi?id=569533, and appears to be fixed in more recent versions (e.g. 2.6) although they now incorrectly report that the services fail the R2305 compliance check.
+This issue has been reported as a Mono bug, see: https://bugzilla.novell.com/show_bug.cgi?id=569533, and appears to be fixed in more recent versions (e.g. 2.6.7) although they now incorrectly report that the services fail the R2305 compliance check (confirmed with the WS-I tools).

 2. While the project builds with Mono 2.x, when using MS SDK generated stubs, the clients do not work due to the web service calls all returning null.
 Strangely the equivalent sample clients C# work as expected in these versions, suggesting that this is caused by a problem in the Mono VB.NET implementation.
+It has not been checked if the compiled clients work correctly in MS .NET environments.

 3. Generation of client stubs ("Web References") for the document/literal wrapper SOAP services using Mono 2.6 wsdl.exe/wsdl2.exe generates VB code